Abhilash-H-T/abhi_capstone_002/README.md

-Import the project in eclipse IDE
+Import the project in eclipse IDE, then

 Run it